wiktorn/sparta/content/posts/test.md

 ## Contents of Volume I

-Ryszard Kulesza, Two Spartas.
-An interview with Prof. Ryszard Kulesza (Dr Przemysław Kaniecki) Anna Grześkowiak-Krwawicz, The image of Sparta in the political thought of the Polish -Lithuanian Commonwealth Elżbieta Powązka, Spartan themes in the Baroque school theatre of St. Anne’s School in Cracow Ewa Róża Janion , Sparta in the accounts of travellers to Souli and historians of Souli in the 19th century Marcin Leszczyński, English beef-steak and Spartan soup.
-Byron and Sparta Jerzy Borowczyk, Lacedaemon’s example.
-Sparta in the eyes of the Philomaths and Decembrists (with references to Polish classicism at the turn of the 18th and 19th centuries)
+Ryszard Kulesza, *Two Spartas.
+An interview with Prof. Ryszard Kulesza* (Dr Przemysław Kaniecki)
+Anna Grześkowiak-Krwawicz, *The image of Sparta in the political thought of the Polish -Lithuanian Commonweath*
+Elżbieta Powązka, *Spartan themes in the Baroque school theatre of St. Anne’s School in Cracow*
+Ewa Róża Janion , *Sparta in the accounts of travellers to Souli and historians of Souli in the 19th century*
+Marcin Leszczyński, *English beef-steak and Spartan soup.
+Byron and Sparta*
+Jerzy Borowczyk, *Lacedaemon’s example.
+Sparta in the eyes of the Philomaths and Decembrists (with references to Polish classicism at the turn of the 18th and 19th centuries)*
-Maciej Junkiert, The reception of Spartan history in the first decades of the 19th century.
-The Polish perspective: Groddeck, Lelewel, Mickiewicz
+Maciej Junkiert, *The reception of Spartan history in the first decades of the 19th century.
+The Polish perspective: Groddeck, Lelewel, Mickiewicz*
-Michał Kuziak, Adam Mickiewicz and Sparta.
-A troublesome legacy Maria Kalinowska, Sparta in the “Greek” works of Juliusz Słowacki and Stanisław Wyspiański Arkadiusz Bagłajewski, Sparta in Romantic Polish poetry (1831-1863).
-Motifs, reminiscences, images Ewa Owczarz, Eliza Orzeszkowa’s tale of Leonidas.
-(Gloria victis compared to the writer’s other works with ancient themes) Jerzy Speina, Spartan reminiscences in 20th-century Polish literature Magdalena Bauchrowicz-Kłodzińska, Czesław Miłosz’s “Peloponnesian war”.
+Michał Kuziak, *Adam Mickiewicz and Sparta.
+A troublesome legacy*
+Maria Kalinowska, *Sparta in the “Greek” works of Juliusz Słowacki and Stanisław Wyspiański*
+Arkadiusz Bagłajewski, *Sparta in Romantic Polish poetry (1831-1863).
+Motifs, reminiscences, images*
+Ewa Owczarz, *Eliza Orzeszkowa’s tale of Leonidas.
+(Gloria victis compared to the writer’s other works with ancient themes)*
+Jerzy Speina, *Spartan reminiscences in 20th-century Polish literature*
-An ancient allusion as an element in the debate with the Tyrtaean ethos Grażyna Halkiewicz-Sojak, Zbigniew Herbert’s Sparta Alicja Kordos, Przemysław Kordos, Polish travellers in Sparta Ryszard Kulesza, Thermopylae – in Poland and around the world.
-A reconnaissance Damian Kaja, 300 opposite/against masses?
-The space of Thermopylae in Polish and world cinema (in the context of trends of popular culture)
+Magdalena Bauchrowicz-Kłodzińska, *Czesław Miłosz’s “Peloponnesian war” An ancient allusion as an element in the debate with the Tyrtaean ethos*
+Grażyna Halkiewicz-Sojak, *Zbigniew Herbert’s Sparta*
+Alicja Kordos, Przemysław Kordos, *Polish travellers in Sparta*
+Ryszard Kulesza, *Thermopylae – in Poland and around the world.
+A reconnaissance*
+Damian Kaja, *300 opposite/against masses?
+The space of Thermopylae in Polish and world cinema (in the context of trends of popular culture)*
-Kaja Dybowska, Jacek Raszewski, Sparta in the propaganda of the Metaxas regime (1936-1941) Jerzy Axer, Sparta Polonorum.
-Paradoxes of continuity and discontinuity
+Kaja Dybowska, Jacek Raszewski, *Sparta in the propaganda of the Metaxas regime (1936-1941)
+Jerzy Axer, *Sparta Polonorum.
+Paradoxes of continuity and discontinuity*

 ## Contents of Volume II

-Before the Nineteenth Century: Shaping the Stereotype of Sparta in Old Polish Literature.
-An Interview with Alina Nowicka-Jeżowa by Przemysław Kaniecki
+*Before the Nineteenth Century: Shaping the Stereotype of Sparta in Old Polish Literature.
+An Interview with Alina Nowicka-Jeżowa by Przemysław Kaniecki*
-Joanna Partyka, In Search of Lacedaemon in Old Polish Texts.
-A Reconnaissance Ilias Wrazas, Reflections on the Reception of Ancient Athens and Sparta Małgorzata Borowska, Leonidas and Themistocles.
+Joanna Partyka, *In Search of Lacedaemon in Old Polish Texts.
+A Reconnaissance*
+Ilias Wrazas, *Reflections on the Reception of Ancient Athens and Sparta*
+Małgorzata Borowska, *Leonidas and Themistocles.
 Sparta and Athens in Nineteenth-Century Greek Historical Tragedy.
+An Overview*
-An Overview Radosław Piętka, Sparta vs. Athens, Sparta vs. Rome, Sparta vs. Poland...
-The Idea of Cultural Parallelism in the Past and Present Reflections on Sparta
+Radosław Piętka, *Sparta vs. Athens, Sparta vs. Rome, Sparta vs. Poland...
+The Idea of Cultural Parallelism in the Past and Present Reflections on Sparta*
-Elżbieta Wesołowska, Helen of Troy in Ancient Tradition and Polish Literature Renata Krystyna Majewska, The Ideal of a Spartan Woman in the Opera Matka Spartanka by Franciszek Kniaźnin Mirosława Radowska-Lisak, Tyrtaeism in Musketeer Style.
+Elżbieta Wesołowska, *Helen of Troy in Ancient Tradition and Polish Literature*
+Renata Krystyna Majewska, *The Ideal of a Spartan Woman in the Opera Matka Spartanka by Franciszek Kniaźnin*
+Mirosława Radowska-Lisak, *Tyrtaeism in Musketeer Style.
 Władysław Sabowski’s Nad poziomy.
-Powieść z roku 1863 Iwona E. Rusek, The Ritual of “Eternal Man” in Termopile polskie of Tadeusz Miciński and Noc Listopadowa of Stanisław Wyspiański
+Powieść z roku 1863*
+Iwona E. Rusek, *The Ritual of “Eternal Man” in Termopile polskie of Tadeusz Miciński and Noc Listopadowa of Stanisław Wyspiański*
-Marta Dąbrowska, Spartan Tropes in Stanisław Vincenz’s “Greek Essays.”
-Notes from Reading Elżbieta Kiślak, Sparta in the Greek Journey of Maurice Barrès Przemysław Kordos, On the Spartan Origins of the Maniotes Maria Kalinowska, More on the Maniotes...
-A Reading  of Adam Mickiewicz’s Translation of The Giaour and Cyprian Kamil Norwid’s Epimenides
+Marta Dąbrowska, *Spartan Tropes in Stanisław Vincenz’s “Greek Essays.”
+Notes from Reading*
+Elżbieta Kiślak, *Sparta in the Greek Journey of Maurice Barrès*
+Przemysław Kordos, *On the Spartan Origins of the Maniotes*
+Maria Kalinowska, *More on the Maniotes...
+A Reading  of Adam Mickiewicz’s Translation of The Giaour and Cyprian Kamil Norwid’s Epimenides*
-Mirosław Piotr Kruk, The Reception of Sparta in European Art.
-A Reconnaissance Izabela Piskorska, The Spartan Topic in European Painting of the Nineteenth Century – Characters, Themes, Places.
-A Reconnaissance
+Mirosław Piotr Kruk, *The Reception of Sparta in European Art.
+A Reconnaissance*
+Izabela Piskorska, *The Spartan Topic in European Painting of the Nineteenth Century – Characters, Themes, Places.
+A Reconnaissance*
-Ewa Róża Janion, Ludmiła Janion, Does the Phalanx of Healthy Men Represent Normative Society?
-Spartan ideal and contemporary visions of Sparta in perspective of Masculinity Studies
+Ewa Róża Janion, Ludmiła Janion, *Does the Phalanx of Healthy Men Represent Normative Society?
+Spartan ideal and contemporary visions of Sparta in perspective of Masculinity Studies*
-Szymon Wróbel, Thucydides’s War and the Modern World
+Szymon Wróbel, *Thucydides’s War and the Modern World*